 Training provided and assigned to these personnel cover both the specific control measures used at the facility; along with monitoring, inspection, planning, reporting, and documentation requirements described in this SWPPP.
 Training will be conducted at least annually.
-The DEP, Deployed Environment Safety and Health (DESH) Group Leader and Pollution Prevention Team members are responsible for ensuring all appropriate personnel receive this training.
+The DEP and Pollution Prevention Team members are responsible for ensuring all appropriate personnel receive this training.

 Training activities are documented in accordance with LANL's Training Standards.
-In cases where training is formalized enough to require specific curricula and reoccurrence, the training activity will be recorded in LANL's official U-TRAIN database.
+In cases where training is formalized enough to require specific curricula and reoccurrence, the training activity is recorded in LANL's official U-TRAIN database.
 Informal briefings, such as those included in-group safety meetings are not typically recorded in U-TRAIN.
 Sign-in sheets are used to document attendance and are considered official use only (OUO).
 All training records will be managed in accordance with P204-1, Controlled Unclassified Information.

-The topics in this SWPPP that are covered in the latest version of the facility-specific annual MSGP training (see Attachment 11) include the following:
+Topics in this SWPPP that are covered in the latest version of the facility-specific annual MSGP training (see Attachment 11) include the following: